jjmchew/jjmchew.github.io/LS180/postgresql.md

   - `ALTER TABLE users ADD PRIMARY KEY (id);` : define column 'id' as primary key for table 'users' (note this column must be 'NOT NULL' and 'UNIQUE') [^10]

   - `CREATE SEQUENCE seq_name;` : adds a sequence object to the database structure; is considered part of DDL [^16]
+    - creates a new sequence with the name 'seq_name' (i.e., generates incrementing numbers, only returns a number once)

 - `CASCADE` : (e.g., `ON DELETE CASCADE`) : if the row being referenced is deleted, the row referencing is also deleted [^10]